AlexiWolf/wolf_engine_old/README.md

 Wolf Engine is a game framework that's designed to be flexible and easy to work with.

-### Design Goals

-- **Simple:** Offer sensible default options and a clean and simple API.
-Always remember to KISS.
-- **Capable:** Build anything from small prototypes and game jams to full-featured production releases.
-- **Flexible:** Allow users the freedom to bring their own tools and customize the engine to fit their project's needs.
-- **Stable:** Utilize Rust's powerful type system and good BDD / TDD practices to squash bugs before they appear.
-- **Capable:** Provide 2D and 3D support and many more useful features.
-- **Light:** Every module except the core module is optional, so if it's not needed it won't be included.
-- **Fast:** Code should strive to run as fast as possible.

 ### Project Status

 **Wolf Engine is still in early alpha.**  While the core API is mostly complete, and is starting to stabilize somewhat,